MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M02_L02_Configure_Agents_And_Agent_Pools_for_Secure_Pipelines.md

 1. Provide a name for the token, such as **eShopOnWebToken**.

-1. Select the Azure DevOps organization you want to use the token.
+1. Select the Azure DevOps organization for you want to use the token.

 1. Set the expiration date for the token (only used to configure the agent).